The Company Says I’m An Independent Contractor. Can I Get Overtime?

 Similarly, if you were classified as an independent contractor and paid overtime, but are now being paid on salary and are being asked to do the same tasks and work overtime without additional pay, you may be entitled to compensation for that overtime work.

-If you are an independent contract but think you may actually be an employee or you are salaried and are no longer being paid overtime like you used to be, you may be entitled to compensation and your rights may have been violated.
+If you are an independent contractor but think you may actually be an employee or you are salaried and are no longer being paid overtime like you used to be, you may be entitled to compensation and your rights may have been violated.